 Example: umassd.edu/financialaid, umassd.edu/cas/history/

-In T4, you create a link to an email address using the external link icon and then inserting mailto: before the email address: mailto:firstname.lastname@example.org (no spaces)
+- In T4, you create a link to an email address using the external link feature and then inserting mailto: before the email address: mailto:firstname.lastname@example.org (no spaces)

 - Include the document type (PDF, DOC, PPT, XLS) in parentheses after the link text.